 During her LLM, she has worked as a research assistant on various research projects, most notably on the ERC Advanced Grant project ‘SHARES’ on shared responsibility in international law with PI Professor André Nollkaemper.
-She previously worked as an intern in the international law department of the Dutch Ministry for Foreign Affairs, carrying out research on various topics in public international law and contributing to policy advice on international legal affairs.
+She previously worked as an intern in the international law department of the Dutch Ministry for Foreign Affairs.

 Meessen holds a BA in Philosphy (2015) from the University of Groningen and an MSc in Computing Science (2017) from Radboud University in Nijmegen the Netherlands.